This site requires a browser which supports

 What is the difference between presentation markup and content markup?

-Consider expression .
-It can have different meanings like take the th power of , or consider the th element of tensor .
-In presentation markup you say that you want an with a superscript .
+Consider expression x n .
+It can have different meanings like take the n th power of x , or consider the n th element of tensor x .
+In presentation markup you say that you want an x with a superscript n .
 You don't give hints on the meaning of the expression.
 In content markup one rather specifies the content, i.e. the meaning, while the rendering associated with a particular content must be described somewhere else.
 See the MathML documentation for further details.

 What is MathML?